Building a Corpus

 2. Establish selection criteria

 Selection criteria are the explicit rules that determine what goes into your corpus and what stays out.
 They must be specific enough that another researcher could replicate your collection.
-Good criteria typically specify:
+Good criteria typically specify the following.

 • Source(s): Which publications, platforms, archives, or databases?